jessicarose00/100-days-of-code/log.md

 After seeking external advice I decided to prioritize building some Git skills using the command line.
 After all, who cares what you can create if you cannot collaborate and communicate with others?
 Let’s git init! (let the lame puns begin!)

+**Progress**:
+- Installed Git
-**Progress**: Installed Git, configured my terminal and code editor, practiced creating and navigating around directories in the terminal, created my first repository from scratch
+- onfigured my terminal and code editor
+- Practiced creating and navigating around directories in the terminal
+- Created my first repository from scratch

 **Thoughts**: This feels harder than expected.